Graduate Degrees Offered

 |You will need Acrobat Reader to view this flyer|

-The goal of this graduate certificate program is to provide advanced graduate training to working professionals in the area of Ocean Mapping.
-These professionals will come from a variety of backgrounds ranging from earth science, geology, biology, to engineering.
-To meet the demands of this broad audience the graduate certificate program has two components.
-The first component, a graduate certificate in ocean mapping (basic) is awarded for completion of four core courses.
-The second component, a graduate certificate in ocean mapping (advanced) is awarded for successful completion of three additional electives (totaling at least 10 credits).
-It is possible to select courses for the advanced certificate, which would fulfill the Category A (professional) International Federation of Surveyors/International Hydrographic Organization (FIG/IHO) Standards of Competence for Hydrographics Surveyors.
-Successful completion of, or concurrent enrollment in courses for the basic certificate is necessary to begin the advanced certificate.
-For more information please visit the ocean mapping Web site (http://www.ccom-jhc.unh.edu/index.php?p=&page=education.php#certificate) or contact Linda Prescott (firstname.lastname@example.org) at the Center of Coastal and Ocean Mapping Joint Hydrographic Center.
-For application instructions, please visit the Graduate School PBACC site (http://www.gradschool.unh.edu/pbacc.html).
+The program goal is to provide advanced graduate training to working professionals in the area of ocean mapping.
+These professionals will come from a variety of backgrounds ranging from earth science, geology, and biology to engineering.
+The graduate certificate in ocean mapping is awarded for completion of the core courses and associated practicum.
+The graduate certificate program fulfills the Category A International Federation of Surveyors/International Hydrographic Organization/International Cartographic Association (FIG/IHO/ICA) Standards of Competence for Hydrographic Surveyors.
+For more information, please visit the ocean mapping website or contact the Center for Coastal and Ocean Mapping/Joint Hydrographic Center at firstname.lastname@example.org.
+Please visit the Graduate School website for instructions about applying to the certificate program.